GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### No CLIs

 Do not include CLIs for running your sample.
-We expect that most developers will copy and pase code directly from cloud.google.com into their own enviroment.
+We expect developers to copy and paste code directly from cloud.google.com into their own environment.
 Adding CLIs has historically been expensive to maintain in the past, and detracts from the purpose of the snippet itself.

 ## Code